opendocsg/slw-judgments-backfill/2017_SGHC_200/report.md

 **My decision**

 15     It is settled law that, in an appeal to a judge in chambers against an assistant registrar’s decision on an assessment of damages, the judge exercises confirmatory rather than appellate jurisdiction.
-The judge may decide the matter afresh, albeit that due weight should be given to the decision below: see _Tan Boon Heng v Lau Pang Cheng David_ [2013] 4 SLR 718 at [16] and [46(a)].
+The judge may decide the matter afresh, albeit that due weight should be given to the decision below: see _Tan Boon Heng v Lau Pang Cheng David_ <span class="citation">[2013] 4 SLR 718</span> at [16] and [46(a)].

 **_The law_**

-16     In _Lim Chin San Contractors Pte Ltd v Shiok Kim Seng (trading as IKO Precision Toolings) and another appeal_ [2013] 2 SLR 279 (“ _Lim Chin San_ ”), the Court of Appeal (“the CA”) set out the governing principles for assessing equitable compensation, in relation to a claim in proprietary estoppel, at [42] as follows:
+16     In _Lim Chin San Contractors Pte Ltd v Shiok Kim Seng (trading as IKO Precision Toolings) and another appeal_ <span class="citation">[2013] 2 SLR 279</span> (“ _Lim Chin San_ ”), the Court of Appeal (“the CA”) set out the governing principles for assessing equitable compensation, in relation to a claim in proprietary estoppel, at [42] as follows:

  (a) Upon the equity arising, its value and how it should be satisfied are matters for the court’s discretion.